-Employees may only receive one Specialty/Additional Duty Pay provision listed below.
+Employees may only receive one Specialty/Additional Duty Pay provision in addition to the interpreter pay listed below.
 The highest Specialty/Additional Duty Pay provision will be provided for those employees who qualify for more than one listed below:

-- A. Interpreter Any employee who is fluent in Spanish, sign language, Polish, Laotian, or others as mutually agreed, and who prove certification by letter from a secondary educational instructor in the language to be certified (i.e. Junior/Community College, College, or University) will be eligible to receive additional compensation of \$50 per month.
-A limit of 5 bargaining unit members' maximum, in all bargaining units, can be covered by this agreement. - B. Civilian Supervisor shall receive \$200 per month for every month of the year that they are acting in that capacity.
-The amount will be added to the base salary per month. - C. Certified Mechanic Mechanics who obtain necessary certifications will receive an additional \$100 per month added to the base salary. - D. Civilians assigned to Intake and Release shall receive an additional \$150 per month to be added to the base salary.
+A. Interpreter - Any employee who is fluent in Spanish, sign language, Polish or other languages as mutually agreed, and who proves certification by letter from a third-party vendor approved by the Sheriff, shall receive additional compensation of Fifty dollars (\$50) per month upon assignment by the Sheriff.

+B. Civilian Supervisor shall receive \$200 per month for every month of the year that they are acting in that capacity.
+The amount will be added to the base salary per month.

+C. Certified Mechanic - Mechanics who obtain necessary certifications will receive an additional \$200 per month added to the base salary.
+This stipend will be retroactive to 12/1/18.

+D. Civilians assigned to Intake and Release shall receive an additional \$150 per month to be added to the base salary.

+E. Civilians who do not receive specialty pay will receive hazardous duty pay of \$100 per month added to the base salary.
+This stipend will be retroactive to 12/1/18.